alexsosn/ugaritic-nb/README.md

 # ugaritic-nb
-Notebooks related to the Ugaritic course at Uni Helsinki
+Notebooks related to the Ugaritic language course at Helsinki University.